Hello again, and I hope you’re sitting down…

 And in response to this, Nixon slammed the door in 1971 and ended the Gold Standard (known as The Nixon Shock).
 Since then, our government has been on what is called a ‘fiat’ currency, that is, a currency that is only worth as much as the promise of a politician, it’s not linked to anything of intrinsic value.

-In 1996, Nobel-prize winning American economist Paul Krugman summarized the post-Nixon Shock era as follows:
+In 1996, Nobel-prize winning American economist Paul Krugman summarized the post-Nixon Shock era as follows (emphasis mine):

 “The current world monetary system assigns no special role to gold; indeed, the Federal Reserve is not obliged to tie the dollar to anything.
 It can print as much or as little money as it deems appropriate.
 There are powerful advantages to such an unconstrained system.
 Above all, the Fed is free to respond to actual or threatened recessions by pumping in money.
-To take only one example, that flexibility is the reason the stock market crash of 1987–which started out every bit as frightening as that of 1929–did not cause a slump in the real economy.
+To take only one example, that flexibility is the reason the stock market crash of 1987—which started out every bit as frightening as that of 1929—did not cause a slump in the real economy.
 While a freely floating national money has advantages, however, it also has risks.
 For one thing, it can create uncertainties for international traders and investors.
 Over the past five years, the dollar has been worth as much as 120 yen and as little as 80.
 The costs of this volatility are hard to measure (partly because sophisticated financial markets allow businesses to hedge much of that risk), but they must be significant.
 Furthermore, a system that leaves monetary managers free to do good also leaves them free to be irresponsible—and, in some countries, they have been quick to take the opportunity.”

 I guess everyone’s a high roller there, then!
 And don’t think things like this are restricted to banana republics in Africa- the list of countries in recent history that have played with the inflationary fire and got scolded goes back to Roman times, and include famous examples such as Germany in the 1930s, AND the USA TWICE (the revolutionary war and the civil war), and Argentina very recently.

 Uncle Sam is currently staring down the barrel of a rather large shotgun.
 Through politicians (Republican, Democrat, whatever- they’re all to blame) spending money they don’t have (mostly on ‘free money’ promises to get elected).
-This debt is coming due soon and the interest payments on this debt alone are astronomical.
+This debt is coming due within a few years and the interest payments on this debt alone is astronomical.
 Other governments are all trying to borrow as well so there’s competition out there for government borrowing.
 The situation is more critical than they will ever tell you.

 In short, the government desperately needs money, and fast, or it will risk sovereign bankruptcy.
 And here are the ONLY options they face to get that money: